DarshEllisd/LLM-Power-Cap-Expt/README.md

    - Computes total energy consumed (integral of power draw over prompt duration).
    - Extracts the exact number of tokens generated from Ollama's verbose evaluation statistics (`eval count`).
    - Calculates the average **Energy per Token** (Total Joules / Total Tokens).
-6. **Data Output**: Stores the aggregated results for each power cap into a CSV file.
+6. **Data Output**: Stores per-prompt results and aggregated summary into CSV files within a model-specific directory.
+7. **Model Cleanup**: Verifies and stops the model from GPU VRAM with retry logic (up to 8 attempts) before proceeding to the next model.

 ---